crvander/hydejack/index.md

 ---
 layout: welcome
 title:  Welcome
-cover:  true #!!
+# cover:  true #!!
 Add this
 ---

+Hi there